microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudclipboarditem.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the information and properties of [cloudClipboardItem](../resources/cloudclipboarditem.md) object.
 Cloud Clipboard is a feature that allows a user to copy/paste a content across devices and platforms.
+It also provides users with a history of the items they have recently copied across all their apps and devices.

+Currently, the feature is supported between Windows devices and [SwiftKey app](https://support.microsoft.com/topic/how-to-use-microsoft-swiftkey-keyboard-to-copy-and-paste-text-between-swiftkey-and-windows-85c8ca64-7091-477f-91d1-99c3b1f75138) on Android devices.

 ## Methods
 |Method|Return type|Description|